Appearance

 IEnumerable<DataRow> GetRowsUsing(IQuery query);

-Returns an enumerable containing the DataRow
+Returns an enumerable containing the DataRow instances returned for a select query:

 var factory = DatabaseContextFactory.Default();